lucasdietrich/zephyr-caniot-controller/readme.md

 # Home Automation Controller for CAN/BLE devices - with ZephyrRTOS and stm32f4

 ## Introduction

-This project is an attempt to create a home automation controller for CAN/BLE devices.
+This **personnal** project is an attempt to create a home automation controller for CAN/BLE devices I have at home.

-It serves my personnal needs but I tried to make it somehow generic with reusable components.
-This project is far from being finished, it's also a mess but it's a start.
-I have a bit more than 1 year of professionnal and personnal experience with Zephyr RTOS.
-And this project can also be seen of a demonstration of an IoT application handling several IoT protocols using Zephyr RTOS.
+**This project is not longer maintained**, I'm only making periodic updates to keep it up to date with Zephyr RTOS, but this is more a training task (to not get rusty) than actual maintenance.
+Particularily, I recently found *memory* issues when handling devices events.

-Comments, questions, suggestions and contributions are welcome.
+Comments, questions, suggestions are welcome.

-Currently supporting **ZephyrRTOS v3.4.0** with following targets:
+Currently supporting **ZephyrRTOS v4.0.0** with following targets:
 - `nucleo_f429zi`
 - `mps2_an385`
 - `qemu_x86`